Spina Bifida Information

 TAMPA GENERAL HOSPITAL PROVIDES TREATMENT

 Tampa General Hospital’s Children's Medical Center offers comprehensive treatment for all types of spina bifida.
 In collaboration with a team of neurologists and other specialists, our pediatric neurosurgeons provide comprehensive treatment to repair exposed spinal cords and tissues in newborns.
-Additionally, our pediatric orthopedic surgeons can correct malpositioned feet and legs.
+Additionally, our pediatric orthopaedic surgeons can correct malpositioned feet and legs.
 As children grow, TGH is with them every step of the way, helping them manage and overcome the medical challenges that can accompany spina bifida.